Revamped Edition: 18 January 2020

-If you’re new to crypto and you live in Singapore, use my Binance Singapore referral code to get $20 free when you trade $100SGD in the exchange (offer valid till Dec 2019).
-Binance currently offers: BTC, ETH, BNB, LTC and BCH.
+If you live in Singapore, use my Binance Singapore referral code to get $20 free when you trade (buy/sell) $100SGD in the exchange (offer valid till 31st June 2020).

-There has been much abuzz in the news lately about cryptocurrencies (cryptos).
-There have been success stories of people “buying lambos” and cryptos “going to the moon”.
+There has been much abuzz in the news about cryptocurrencies (crypto).
+There have been success stories of people “buying lambos” and crypto “going to the moon”.
 On the other hand, there are horror stories of people taking a loan using their house as a collateral, only to see their investments tank, losing more than 50% of its value.

 If you’re not living in the United States, you’ll probably transact in your own local currency.
 The problem is that most cryptocurrencies are transacted in USD.
 At the time of writing, the USD is getting stronger, which means that converting out of USD would give you a greater value.
 The reverse is also true.
 If USD gets weaker, your gains will be eroded or losses magnified.